cornell-netlab/avenir/notes/algorithm.md

 table the disjoint choice semantics prevent further edits from being reachable.

-In fact, for a given program p and instance τ, every infinite, nonrepeating, monotonic, sequence of edits es, has an index N > 0 such that p (σ + es[:N]) = p (σ + es) and further, all
+In fact, for a given program p and instance τ, every nonrepeating, monotonic, sequence of edits es, has an index N > 0 such that
+    p (σ + es[:N]) = p (σ + es)

-Lemma. get_model'' always returns a _reachable_, monotonic edit.
+Lemma. get_model'' always returns a not shadowed, monotonic edit.

 Lemma.
-All sequences of reachable edits are finite.
+All sequences of nonrepeating edits are finite.

 Lemma.
-Theres a finite number of solutions to every model.
+Theres a finite number of solutions to every query.

 Theorem (Completeness).

 Proof.
 We explore all reachable sequences of edits.

+Note that we can un-lock-in our rules so far by making a recursive call to cegis l p τ      σ       (es · es') χs cegis l p τ (σ + es·es')     []     χs

+If we do finitely many of these "freedom steps" we're still guaranteed termination, so this would just be heuristic.

 +—————————————————+
 | Program Slicing |